emanueleiacca/Snake-with-Curriculum-Learning/README.md

 ```

 This will start the game of Snake and display the agent's playing strategy in real time

+## Results

+Testing our Snake agent for a number of 100 iteration we achieved the best score of 18 apple eaten

 ### Simulation of the agent playing